DriesAllaerts/lbow/README.md

 - Pedlosky, J., 2003.
 Waves in the ocean and atmosphere: Introduction to wave dynamics.
 Springer, Berlin ; New York.

 For more detailed references, check out the [documentation](https://driesallaerts.github.io/lbow/intro.html).

+## Cite this repository
+If you use this software, please cite it as below or check out the CITATION.cff file.

+**How to cite this repository**: Allaerts, D., 2022.
+LBoW - Linear Buoyancy Wave Package.
+4TU.ResearchData.
+Software. https://doi.org/10.4121/21711227

 ## Would you like to contribute?